 Registered and declared interests are included in the individual information for the Mayor and each councillor on the website.
 The council keeps the originals of these documents at the Town Hall.
 For further information contact the Monitoring Officer’s office on 020 7364 4800.

 The Mayor, councillors and co-opted members of the authority are required to comply with the Code of Conduct whenever they are carrying out council business.

-The council has agreed arrangements for dealing with complaints of alleged breach of the Code which are included as appendix A to the Code.
+The council has agreed arrangements for dealing with complaints of alleged breach of the Code which are included as appendix A to the Members Code of Conduct (Which is set out in Part C of the Council’s Constitution).
 These complaints are dealt with by the council’s Monitoring Officer and the Standards (Advisory) Committee.

 If you wish to complain that the Mayor, a councillor or a co-opted member has failed to comply with the Code of Conduct complete the conduct complaint form.

 We can make reasonable adjustments to assist you if you have a disability that prevents you from completing the online form.
 Please let us know if this is the case by emailing firstname.lastname@example.org or telephone the Monitoring Officer’s office on 020 7364 4800.

 Councillors of Tower Hamlets council receive allowances in respect of their council duties as follows:

 - A basic allowance is paid to each councillor.